Soumyajith23/FPGA-accelerated-2D-game-engine/README.md

 ### VGA Controller

+ The VGA controller is responsible for generating synchronization and timing signals to correctly display video on a monitor.
+ Although the Boolean Board does not have a native VGA port, it includes an HDMI port.
+We use a VGA-to-HDMI converter IP to transform the VGA-style signal output to HDMI for compatibility with modern displays.

 - Standard 640×480 @ 60Hz VGA timing.
 - Outputs: `HSYNC`, `VSYNC`, `RGB`, `V_EN`.
 - Uses VGA-to-HDMI IP to support modern displays.